ikz87/dots-2.0/README.md

 | Control+Alt+A           | Cycle through window layers (above, normal or below) |

 These are all the kibinds set in the `~/.config/bspwm/sxhkdrc` file, however, if you are gonna use this as your daily driver, I highly encourage you to read that file in its entirity at least once, so you know what's going on behind the scenes.

+Media keys should also work for controlling play/pause and changing volume.